Taxation & Regulation (REG) Cheat Sheet

 Eligibility & Election

-Must be a domestic corp with one class of stock, <= 100 shareholders (individuals, estates, certain trusts), and no nonresident alien shareholders.
-Election via Form 2553 by March 15 for current year.
+Must be a domestic corp with one class of stock, <= 100 shareholders (individuals, estates, certain trusts), and no nonresident alien shareholders, C-Corporations, or Partnerships.
+Note: Family members count as one shareholder.
+Differences in voting rights (voting vs. non-voting) do not create a second class of stock.

 Shareholder Basis & Loss Limitation